shaylipatel/CFG_HP_Project/README.md

 4. The stats of the two cards are compared
 5. The player with the stat higher than their opponent wins

-We were told the standard projects usually us the Pokemon API but we wanted to extend our Project and make it Harry Potter themed using the following API (https://hp-api.herokuapp.com/ ).
+We were told the standard projects usually use a Pokemon API but we wanted to extend our Project and make it Harry Potter themed using the following API (https://hp-api.herokuapp.com/ ).

-In the API, there were multiple blank field for characters and limited characteristic which were numeric which made it difficult to use this for our Project.
+However, there were multiple blank field for characters in the API and limited numeric characteristic which made it difficult to use this for our Project.
 I created a csv file for the character statistics, so we could showcase our project without a chance of errors due to null values.

 When creating this project, we had the user experiance in mind and added Harry Potter music and the colorama install to print the characteristic card in the house colours.